 How to Make Pignoli Cookies Step by Step

-ingredients for pignoli cookies in bowls
+Ingredients for pignoli cookies in bowls

-pignoli cookie dough balls on a parchment lined baking sheet before baking
+Pignoli cookie dough balls on a parchment lined baking sheet before baking.

-Bake the Cookies: Bake for 10-12 minutes, or until golden brown.
-Let cookies cool and firm up on the baking sheet for at least 10 minutes.
+Dust and serve: Let cookies cool and firm up on the baking sheet for at least 10 minutes.
 Dust with powdered sugar and serve.

 Meet Becky Hardin